 Memoir and biography fascinate me as explorations of what we know, feel, and believe about plot and personality.
 But life itself, the muddle and challenge of loving, inspire me most.
 When I find myself at the loss for words; when I can’t explain myself; when I have pent up anger and estrangement; when my best intentions are misunderstood; when I feel ashamed: those are moments that drive me to paper, to words.
 These, and the sheer beauties of life as well, the clear days when you can see forever.

-Be sure to check back for more information about our 40th anniversary and the upcoming issue, guest edited by DeWitt Henry.subscribe to Ploughshares?
+Be sure to check back for more information about our 40th anniversary and the upcoming issue, guest edited by DeWitt Henry.Might we be so bold as to suggest that you subscribe to Ploughshares?